The Connectivity of the Dual: The H-operation

-Furthermore, $v_3,v_4,v_5,v_6$ are pairwise non-adjacent: \\ $v_4$ can't be adjacent to $v_5$ as this would imply $f_2=f_3$ or that $f_3$ is a triangle.
-The same argument shows that there is no edge $\{v_3,v_6\}$, as both have degree $3$.
-In addition, $v_4$ can't be adjacent to any other vertex $v_i\not= v_1$ in the boundary of $f_4$ (and analogously for $v_5$ and $f_1$).
+Furthermore, $v_3,v_4,v_5,v_6$ are pairwise non-adjacent: \\ $v_4$ cannot be adjacent to $v_5$ since this would imply $f_2=f_3$ or that $f_3$ is a triangle.
+The same argument shows that there is no edge $\{v_3,v_6\}$, because both have degree $3$.
+In addition, $v_4$ cannot be adjacent to any other vertex $v_i\not= v_1$ in the boundary of $f_4$ (and analogously for $v_5$ and $f_1$).
 At this neighbour (which would have degree $3$) at least one of the faces $f_1,f_3$ would have a double edge with $f_4$ in the dual.
-The same argument shows that there is no edge $\{v_3,v_6\}$ as both have degree $3$.

 If $\{v_3,v_4\}$ was an edge of $G$, we had $f_6\in \{f_1,f_2,f_3\}$, which is again impossible.
 The case for $\{v_5,v_6\}$ is symmetric.